Adult chest infections

 What is a chest infection?

-A chest infection refers to an infection that occurs in the airways or the lungs.
+A chest infection refers to an infection that occurs in the airways, including the lungs.

 The airways are a series of tubes that gradually get smaller and more numerous to deliver oxygen taken in through your nose or mouth to your lungs.
 The largest tube is the trachea, or windpipe, in your neck.
 This single tube splits into two tubes – one for each lung – known as the primary bronchi.
 These, in turn, branch out into smaller bronchi with tiny air sacs called alveoli at the end.

 When you breathe in, you breathe in oxygen that is delivered to the lungs.
-However, if the oxygen you breathe in is also carrying tiny droplets of a virus or bacteria after someone has sneezed, or if they enter your nose after you touch a contaminated surface and then an area near your nose, you may develop an infection that can settle into the airways or lungs.
+However, if the oxygen you breathe in is also carrying tiny droplets of a virus or bacteria after someone has sneezed, or if they enter your nose after you touch a contaminated surface and then an area near your nose, you may develop an infection that can settle into the airways.

 Acute bronchitis is an infection of the large bronchial tubes and is usually, but not always, caused by a virus.
 Pneumonia is an infection of the lungs in which the tiny sacs become filled with fluid, and is most often, but not always, caused by a bacterial infection.

-Unlike acute bronchitis, which is a temporary condition, chronic bronchitis, or chronic obstructive pulmonary disease (COPD), is not linked to an infection, but is caused by an irritant such as smoking or household chemicals and is a long-term condition.
+Unlike acute bronchitis, which is a temporary condition, chronic bronchitis, or chronic obstructive pulmonary disease (COPD), is not linked to an infection, but is mostly caused by an irritant such as smoking or household chemicals and is a long-term condition.

 Who is more at risk of developing a chest infection?